 III.
-PROCEDURE FOR HANDLING SUSPENSIONS AND EXPULSIONS FROM SCHOOL suspensions and expulsions from school.
+PROCEDURE FOR HANDLING SUSPENSIONS AND EXPULSIONS FROM SCHOOL

+The Board of School Trustees of the New Albany-Floyd County Consolidated School Corporation has provided a procedure for the handling of student suspensions and expulsions from school.
 The basic premise of this policy is fairness.
 A full text of the procedure required by Indiana Law is available in the Administrative Services Center, 2813 Grant Line Road, New Albany, Indiana 47150, upon request.
 The following is a summary of that procedure.